interbit/docs-interbit/getting-started/run.md

 1.  **Start the Interbit blockchain node:**

     ```sh
+    cd interbit/packages/app-first
     npm run interbit:start
     ```

     > This command continues to run until interrupted.
-Your application will not
+Your application
-    > run unless this command is running.
+    > cannot run unless this command is running.

 1.  **Start your application in a new terminal:**